How to Fix Control lock on Maytag MEW9530FZ (Wall Oven)

 How Much Does This Repair Cost?

-DIY parts for fixing a control lock issue on the Maytag MEW9530FZ typically cost between $20 and $80, depending on whether you need a new control board or keypad assembly.
-A professional service call for the same repair usually runs $150 to $300 including labor.
+DIY parts for fixing a control lock issue on the Maytag MEW9530FZ generally cost between $20 and $80, depending on whether you need a new control board or keypad assembly.
+A professional service call for the same repair typically runs $150 to $300, including labor.
 Going the DIY route can save you $100 or more on this straightforward fix.

 Frequently Asked Questions